 Wonderfully preserved, Columbia's Cartagena (officially "Cartagena de Indias") is major port city and also one of the country's oldest settlements.
 The Cartagena cruise port is a popular port of call, especially on Panama Canal transition itineraries.
-The city has a total area of 572 km2 (221 ml2) and a population of around 1 million.
+The city has a total area of 572 km2 (221 ml2) and a population of around 1 million inhabitants.

 - Notable among the buildings is the Palace of the Inquisition, the Cathedral, and the Gold Museum, all located around Plaza de Bolivar.
 Several interesting churches and monasteries are found in Cartagena, including San Agustin, Santo Domingo, San Francisco and Santisima Trinidad.
 From here tourists can also explore the coral reefs around Islas del Rosario or take a mud bath close to El Totumo volcano.

 Cartagena cruise terminal

 Cartagena (Columbia) cruise port is located in a harbour bay, approx 4 km (2,5 ml) from the Old City.
 The port has a total of 5 berths (docking piers).
 The cruise port provides free of charge shuttle buses for passenger transportation between the docking pier and the cruise ship terminal building.
 At the terminal there is a taxi rank with taxis going to the Old City.
 The Old City itself is easily walkable (approx 30-min walking distance from end to end).

 The cruise terminal offers as facilities tax-duty-free shop, cafeteria, a premium coffee shop (named Juan Valdez).
 At the adjacent to the terminal shopping area passengers will find hand-made arts and crafts (also pre-Columbian art items for sale), jewelry (also precious stones), leather merchandise, traditional souvenirs, liquors and tobaccos.
 Currency is the Colombian peso.